Xavier vs. Seton Hall Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Spread & Total Prediction for Xavier vs. Seton Hall

-Xavier's record against the spread so far this season is 7-5-0, and Seton Hall's is 4-7-1.
+Xavier is 7-5-0 against the spread this season compared to Seton Hall's 4-7-1 ATS record.
 Both the Musketeers and the Pirates are 5-7-0 in terms of hitting the over in their games this season.
+The two teams score an average of 151 points per game, 4.5 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM